THE BEST TUBELESS BIKE TIRES 2023

-The bead material Conti uses to make the tire easier to install than any other also stretched sooner than most when inflated well beyond the max standard pressure in Michelle’s tests.
+The bead material Conti uses to make the tire easier to install also stretched sooner than most when inflated well beyond the max standard pressure in Michelle’s tests.

 Sooner than most?
 ENVE tests all the tubeless tires submitted to them by suppliers at 150% of the max recommended pressure before saying it’s compatible with their hookless rims.
 ENVE has approved the S TR for their hookless rim wheels.